 Microsoft.
 Sent up in the Windows 7 "My Idea" series of ads.
 When the normal people in question flashback to having their idea, they're always portrayed by someone several times prettier than them by Hollywood standards, while an angelic chorus plays in the background.
 Such as this one, where a fairly pretty woman is portrayed by an absolute stunner.

-In its early days, the Disney Channel used to run a PSA that was all over this trope.
+Disney Channel used to run a PSA that was all over this trope.
 A very attractive teenager is sitting in front of a poster of a pop star, lamenting how plain and unattractive she is.
 The pop star springs to life from the poster and tells the girl that she shouldn't worry, because it's all Hollywood magic.
-The pop star is then magically stripped of all the makeup, fancy clothes, etc, and reduced to being... really attractive.
-And the teenager is reassured.
-About something.
+The pop star is then stripped of all the makeup, fancy clothes, etc, and reduced to ... really attractive.

 Anime and manga